EHDS Logical Information Models

 Clinical information models as HL7 FHIR logical models

-Information models, also known as logical data models, offer a technology-neutral perspective on data.
-These models are designed to be more accessible and easier for clinical experts to process and validate.
-They can be applied to various data exchange and storage standards.
-Logical data models define data elements along with their constraints and relationships.
+Logical information/data models offer a technology-neutral perspective on data.
+These models are designed to be more accessible and easier for clinical experts to process and validate the structure and content of data exchange.
+Models can be applied to various data exchange and storage standards.
+Logical information models define data elements along with their constraints and relationships.
 This approach enables the description of data requirements from a functional standpoint, without being tied to any specific technology or implementation.

-While the logical models are published as HL7 FHIR StructureDefinition resources, the models themselves are technology-agnostic and applicable to any data exchange standard.
+While the models are published as HL7 FHIR StructureDefinition resources (HL7 FHIR logical models), the models themselves are technology-agnostic and applicable to any data exchange standard.

 The implementation guide follows the conventions of all HL7 FHIR implementation guides, making it easy to read for those who are familiar with any other HL7 FHIR specifications.
-The specification is mostly intuitively understandable, but some basic tips for reading the guide might be handy for those who do not have prior FHIR experience.
+The specification is mostly intuitively understandable for most readers, but some basic tips for reading the guide might be useful for those who do not have prior FHIR experience.

 Differential vs Snapshot view